Luckstar001/Luckystar23015013/README.md

-this is my first attemp into programming
+this is my first attemp into programming in python